A Review of the Usk Valley Walk

 The landscapes along the trail are stunningly beautiful, and if you’re interested in Wales’ industrial heritage, the whole area is particularly rich in information.
 Plaques, info boards and related art pieces are everywhere all along the walk, and there are plenty of relevant detours off-route that are well-worth checking out.

 The Usk Valley Walk is the ideal choice for anyone who’s looking to take the leap from day walks to long-distance multi-day tours.
 The ability to choose between those rewarding climbs into the hills or to keep to the gentle towpath is invaluable.
 You really can make this walk as easy as you require.
-It’d be a good choice for a late-season autumn ramble, too, as the solid surface and sheltered nature of the towpath makes it relatively weatherproof.
+It’d be a good choice for a late-season autumn ramble, too, as the solid surface and sheltered nature of the towpath make it relatively weatherproof.

 ...and on walking for Contours Holidays